 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.

-There were no material differences; additional funding sources will need to be identified.
+There were no materials differences; as funding is decreases due to implementation additional funding sources will need to be considered.

 An explanation of how effective the specific actions were in making progress toward the goal.